 The Early Learning Goals (ELGs) are a set of 17 assessment scales.
 Throughout the children's time in the EYFS they are assessed against goals which help them to eventually reach the 17 Early learning Goals.
 It is a statutory requirement of the UK government that the attainment of all children is measured against these scales at the end of the Foundation Stage (normally the end of the Reception year).
 We report this assessment to you through your child's EYFS 'Learning Journey', Termly Reports and End of Year final written progress Report.
 A foundation Stage Profile is compiled at the end of their Reception year to show the child's attainment against the ELGs.

 Learning Journey:

-Each child in The Foundation Stage has a 'Learning Journey' starting with the 'All About Me' document, Photographs, observations and significant pieces of work are regularly added to it.
+Each child in The Foundation Stage has a 'Learning Journey' containing photographs, observations and significant pieces of work are regularly added to it.

 Progress Reports: